da-vaibhav/khalilstemmler-blog/src/pages/articles/enterprise-typescript-nodejs/why-event-based-systems.md

 published: true
 ---

 There are several ways to design systems.
 When I first starting building applications, I would start out with the database.
 Eventually, I realized that the view dictates the data, so I moved to starting out with the UI.
-Then I realized that I was failing to represent a lot of important business rules, so began to search for something else.
+Then I realized that I was failing to represent a lot of important business rules, so I began to search for something else.

-Eventually, I found [Domain-Driven Design](/articles/domain-driven-design-intro/) and starting building applications by first understanding the domain, then working from the [domain layer](/articles/enterprise-typescript-nodejs/clean-nodejs-architecture/) upwards.
+Eventually I found [Domain-Driven Design](/articles/domain-driven-design-intro/) and starting building applications by first understanding the domain, then working upwards from the [domain layer](/articles/enterprise-typescript-nodejs/clean-nodejs-architecture/).

 I then realized the utility of [domain events](/articles/typescript-domain-driven-design/chain-business-logic-domain-events/) and the fact that you can illustrate an entire business's operations on a timeline with domain events.